Mattia Zingaretti (Laurea, MSc, PGCert, FHEA)

 Mattia Zingaretti is an AHRC-funded PhD Researcher in Linguistics and English Language at the University of Edinburgh, investigating the changes that occur in the first language as a result of learning and speaking a second language (i.e. first language 'attrition'), using psycholinguistic methods.
 His research interests include first and second language acquisition, linguistic/cognitive effects of bilingualism, and links between bilingualism and other phenomena (such as hate speech and education).
-As a passionate Higher Education instructor, he has been teaching various pre-honours and honours courses in linguistics and language acquisition in the Linguistics and English Language department, and courses in Italian in the Department of European Languages and Cultures.
-He is Associate Fellow of the Higher Education Academy.
+As a passionate Higher Education instructor and Fellow of the Higher Education Academy, he has been teaching various pre-honours and honours courses in linguistics and language acquisition in the Linguistics and English Language department, and courses in Italian in the Department of European Languages and Cultures.
 Mattia also volunteers for Bilingualism Matters, collaborating regularly on different events and projects which aim to bridge the gap between research and the wider public.

-- PhD in Linguistics and English Language, University of Edinburgh (2018-ongoing)
+- PhD in Linguistics and English Language, University of Edinburgh (2018-present)

 - MSc in English Language, University of Edinburgh (2016-2017)